 - Plus a hefty serving of fiber that will feed the healthy bacteria in your digestive tract, improving digestive function and your ability to absorb the nutrients our bones need.

-- 2 tablespoons organic butter, preferably from pastured cows (or organic vegan butter)
+- 2 tbsp butter organic, preferably from pastured cows (or organic vegan butter)

-- 1 medium-sized organic butternut squash, cut into bite-sized chunks (about 5-6 cups of cubed squash)
+- 1 medium butternut squash organic, cut into bite-sized chunks (about 5-6 cups of cubed squash)

-- 4-5 organic carrots, cut in half lengthwise and then cut again horizontally into small pieces
+- 4-5 carrots organic, cut in half lengthwise and then cut again horizontally into small pieces

-- 2 tart organic apples (Braeburn or Granny Smith), cored and chopped
+- 2 tart apples cored and chopped (Braeburn or Granny Smith)

 - Toss your cut up butternut squash in olive oil, and roast in the oven at 325 degrees for 30 minutes.